These are the best games available on the Oculus Quest 2

 Robo Recall: Unplugged shares a premise with Apex Construct but very little else.
 It's a fast-paced, violent, comical shooter made by Epic Games that is less about story (though it does have one) and more about destroying robots and having a blast doing it.
 The game has so many varied attack options that you'll feel super powerful and right in the action.

-Armed with a pistol, a revolver, a shotgun, and plasma rifle, you can easily blast apart baddies however you choose — and sometimes it's more fun to ignore your guns altogether.
-You can tear robots apart, deflect bullets, grab enemies and point their weapons at other enemies, and other creative destructive techniques.
+Armed with a pistol, a revolver, a shotgun, and a plasma rifle, you can easily blast apart baddies however you choose — and sometimes it's more fun to ignore your guns altogether.
+You can tear robots apart, deflect bullets, grab enemies and point their weapons at other enemies and other creative destructive techniques.
 Certain levels have bonus objectives that give you higher scores if you kill robots in certain ways, so you have an incentive to replay levels and top your past performance.

 There are positives and negatives to the Unplugged version of Robo Recall.
 Epic Games had to severely limit the graphics to port the game to the Quest, but aggressively fighting robots is more fun when you're untethered from your PC.
 While the game may look slightly better on the Quest 2, we don't have any news on an enhanced patch to the game, which still runs on version 1.0 for now. —Michael Hicks

-Space Pirate Trainer
+Space Pirate Trainer DX

-The most fun arcadey VR shooter available, even if you're not really a pirate.
+The most fun arcadey VR shooter available, even if you're not really a pirate

 Space Pirate Trainer is a fast-paced arena shooter styled after an 80s arcade cabinet, and it'll give you a serious workout without ever feeling like work.
 Colorful enemies swarm in the sky around you, so pick up a gun and shoot them as fast as you can.
-Dual-wield pistols and switch between attack types to wreck enemies that much faster, or use a shield in your off-hand and reflect lasers back at them while shooting from behind cover.
+Dual-wield pistols and switch between attack types to wreck enemies that much faster, or use a shield in your off-hand and reflect lasers at them while shooting from behind cover.
+It launched in 2016 but got a graphical boost for the Quest 2.

 There's no story to be found here, only more and more enemies that appear from a wide arc to your front, sides, or top, plus the occasional mini-boss.
-While there are different modes, these only add or remove perks, such as healing you between rounds or removing the auto-slow motion that triggers when a laser gets close.
+While there are different modes, these only add or remove perks, such as healing you between rounds or removing the auto-slow motion-triggered when a laser gets close.
 The latter perk temporarily turns Space Pirate Trainer into the Matrix meets SUPERHOT, encouraging you to contort your body to avoid damage.
 Some players ignore the shield and rely entirely on their reflexes to improve their scores.

-SPT is more affordable than a lot of Quest games and is endlessly replayable, feeling just as exciting after hours of play — and it recently got a big graphical boost for the newest Oculus headset.
-You'll take time to master different gun modes, like one that lets you catch and slam enemies to the ground, and eventually feel like a real space pirate (whatever that is).
-We just hope a sequel is on the way that either adds a story or pays homage to other classic arcade games. —Michael Hicks
+We're incredibly excited for the new "DX" expansion, launching for free on September 9.
+In the new Versus mode, every enemy you kill appears in your opponent's arena, and vice versa — adding some tension and variety to the single-player experience.
+And if you happen to have access to a 32-foot-by-32-foot playspace, the Arena mode uses a massive Guardian space to mix dueling with hide-and-seek against a drone or human opponent.

 SUPERHOT